-in line 11 we construct a path to to a simulation that returns value This is a simulation that is bundled with CC3D.
+In line 11 we construct a path to a simulation that takes inputs and returns a value.
+This is a simulation that is bundled with CC3D.
 If you want to run different simulation you would replace code in line 11 with a direct path to your simulation.
-Line 12 defines location where we will write simulation output files (think of it as custom version of CC3DWorkspace folder that CC3D normally uses for simulation output)
+Line 12 defines location where we will write simulation output files (think of it as custom version of CC3DWorkspace folder that CC3D normally uses for simulation output).

-Note: When you rerun your multiple simulations using script above you may want to make sure that simulation output folders are empty to avoid overwriting output from previous runs in line 18 we create a list that will hold results.
-Line 19 starts a loop where we iterate over simulation paths we stored in sim fnames list.
+Note: When you rerun your multiple simulations using script above you may want to make sure that simulation output folders are empty to avoid overwriting output from previous runs

-In line 16 we construct a lit of simulations we want to run.
-Notice that we use Pythonic syntax to create a list with multiple copies of the same element. [simulation\fname] \ number\of\runs constructs a list where simulation\fname is repeated number\of\runs times.
+In line 16 we construct a list of simulations we want to run.
+Notice that we use Pythonic syntax to create a list with multiple copies of the same element. [simulation_fname] number_of_runs constructs a list where simulation fname is repeated number of runs times.